nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - In the parent Component, import the custom Context component and set up a value that will be transferred via that Context.
 - Also in the parent, wrap child component(s) in a `<MyContext.Provider value={myValue}>`.
 - In the child component(s) import the custom Context component and assign the Context value to a variable by calling `useContext(MyContext)`.
-- Whenever the Context value(s) change, the child components that import it will render.
+- Whenever the Context value(s) change, the child *components that import it will re-render*.

+Once I had spent a few hours with 'useContext' hook to get the hang of it, I took some time to work through some more CSS issues.
+Turns out there are areas where CSS and Bootstrap styling could be refined to make the GameBoard display more appealing.
+Right now it is a little weird in how the Tiles are sized and shaped, but the benefit of the CSS layout and using Bootstrap is the site is responsive to both desktop-sized and phone-sized screens.

+I attended the Bellingham Codes Software Forum, where plenty of good discussion around building websites using React and javascript, among other things.
+Afterwards, I had more good discussion with Ryan, another attendee, about navigating becoming a software developer.

 ## Wednesday 19-Oct-2022